 “This partnership is an extraordinary opportunity to provide students with remarkable on-the-job training and experience in a creative environment that embodies intersectionality onscreen and behind the camera,” said foundation chair Madeline DiNonno.
 “The success of our foundation alumni is a testament to the impact of our educational programs, and considering the values inherent in this new program, we have ever greater expectations for the students whose careers will be jumpstarted with this new internship experience.”

-The Star Trek Command Training Program application period for eligible college students will begin on Nov.
-14 at 3pm PT and go through Jan.
-21, 2020 (must be 18 years and older).
-Final selections will be announced at the end of March.
+The Star Trek Command Training Program application period for eligible college students began on Nov.
+12, 2020 and runs through Jan.
+19, 2021 at 5 pm PT (must be 18 years and older).
 To apply, visit TelevisionAcademy.com/internships.